Vendor Onboarding: A definitive Guide

 • Personal Use: At-home drug tests are available for individuals who wish to monitor their drug use or check for substance use among family members.
 These tests provide a convenient way to ensure personal and family safety.

-What Is A 12-Panel Drug Test?
+What Is A 12-Panel Drug Screening Test?

 A 12-panel drug test is a comprehensive screening tool used to detect the presence of twelve different substances in a person’s body.
 This type of drug test is highly regarded for its ability to identify a broad range of drugs, making it suitable for various applications, including employment screening, legal investigations, medical diagnostics, and personal use.
 The primary purpose of a 12-panel drug test is to ensure safety and compliance with regulations by identifying individuals who may be using illicit substances or misusing prescription medications.